Updated: Mar 7

-This 2017 Xbox One indie title offers some interesting varied visuals and atmosphere but all too often is bogged down with taxing, frustrating gameplay.
+This surreal indie title – translated from Afrikaans as ‘a lost understanding’ - offers some interesting varied visuals and atmosphere but all too often is bogged down with taxing, frustrating game-play.

-Developed by Swedish team Skobbejak Games initially for Steam before the Xbox One port, the game is a mixture of a walking simulator with first person platforming and the minimalistic menus and creepy environments lend the levels an abstract twisted dream quality.
+Developed by South African team Skobbejak Games initially for Steam in 2016 before the Xbox One port released a year later, the game is a mixture of a walking simulator with first person platforming and some light puzzle-solving mixed within.
+The minimalist menus and creepy environments lend the levels – called ‘Scenes’ - an abstract twisted dream quality.

 There is only one goal - to simply navigate through each level to reach the strange, ethereal white tree.
 That's it.
-There are 18 stages which must be completed with a time trial mode available for each one but after about six levels the assets are reused from earlier ones but with generally harder challenges to mix up the gameplay.
+There are at least 18 of these which must be completed with a time trial mode available for each one but after about six levels the assets are repeated but with generally harder challenges to mix up the game-play.

-Unfortunately, the actual gameplay is simply too frustrating to recommend as the later levels are repeats of already visited locations with much more timing focused elements and only a moderate checkpoint system to keep the flow going.
+Unfortunately, the actual game-play is simply too frustrating to recommend as the later levels are repeats of already visited locations with more emphasis on precision with platform timing and only a moderate checkpoint system to keep the flow going.

-It's bizarre and fresh enough in terms of visual level design but underneath it's off-kilter tone is a deeply infuriating repetitive first-person platformer which will only appeal to those willing to put more time in than it is worth.
+Verdict - It's bizarre and original enough in terms of its aesthetic but underneath its off-kilter tone is a deeply infuriating first-person puzzle-platformer which will only appeal to those willing to put more time in than it is worth.